david415/tahoe-lafs/docs/frontends/magic-folder.rst

 Introduction
 ============

-The drop-upload frontend allows an upload to a Tahoe-LAFS grid to be triggered automatically whenever a file is created or changed in a specific local directory.
+The magic-folder frontend allows an upload to a Tahoe-LAFS grid to be triggered automatically whenever a file is created or changed in a specific local directory.
 It currently works on Linux and Windows.